jundalisay/sp/content/en/research/hitler/mein/volume-2/chapter-14c.md

 their sturdy sons will justify the blood of the sons of the peasants that has to be shed today.
 And the statesmen who will have decreed this sacrifice may be persecuted by their contemporaries, but posterity will absolve them from all guilt for having demanded this offering from their people.

-Here I must protest as sharply as possible against those nationalist scribes who pretend that such territorial extension would be a "violation of the sacred rights of man" and accordingly pour out their literary effusions against it.
-One never knows what are the hidden forces behind the activities of such persons.
-But it is certain that the confusion which they provoke suits the game our enemies are playing against our nation and is in accordance with their wishes.
-By taking such an attitude these scribes contribute criminally to weaken from the inside and to destroy the will of our people to promote their own vital interests by the only effective means that can be used for that purpose.
+Some nationalist scribes pretend that such territorial extension would be a "violation of the sacred rights of man"

+These scribes contribute criminally to weaken from the inside and to destroy the will of our people to promote their own vital interests by the only effective means that can be used for that purpose.

 For no nation on earth possesses a square yard of ground and soil by decree of a higher Will and in virtue of a higher Right.
 The German frontiers are the outcome of chance, and are only temporary frontiers that have been established as the result of political struggles which took place at various times.
 The same is also true of the frontiers which demarcate the territories on which other nations live.
 And just as only an imbecile could look on the physical geography of the globe as fixed and unchangeable--for in reality it represents a definite stage in a given evolutionary epoch which is due to the formidable forces of Nature and may be altered to-morrow by more powerful forces of destruction and change--so, too, in the lives of the nations the confines which are necessary for their sustenance are subject to change.

 State frontiers are established by human beings and may be changed by human beings.
 The fact that a nation has acquired an enormous territorial area is no reason why it